Gather inspiration from the “study” of a Victorian Mad Scientist in this ApotheScary Vignette and see all of his wares and experiments on display!

 Isn’t it so gratifying when something you envision actually comes out the way you want it to?
 I have actually been planning this vignette for years.
 That sounds dramatic, but it’s true!
-I ended up spending so much time on this one scene that I decided to break my tour up into parts.
-Today I will share the vignette, then next week I will be sharing the grown up cocktail party that accompanies this theme, as well as our outdoor and more kid-friendly foyer Halloween decor (I will also link these up as they go live!).
-They didn’t seem to flow in one home tour, as each space has a “theme”.
+I ended up spending so much time on this one scene that I decided to break my tour up into parts, and share my Halloween Foyer another day.

-I may have gotten a little too “into” this room, but I imagined it as the study of a Victorian Mad Scientist/Physician where he practiced his experiments with poison and antidotes and read spooky poems.
+I may have gone a little overboard with this room, but I imagined it as the study of a Victorian Mad Scientist where he practiced his experiments with poison and antidotes and read spooky poems.

 This book of Victorian poetry belonged to my Great-Grandparents.
 It actually has some spooky poems!
 Edgar Allen Poe, my muse for this vignette, and his raven Nevermore look on.

 It’s clear that things didn’t go so well for “Specimen A”.
 With a backdrop of apothecary cubbies filled with various “poisons”, it’s no wonder why!